katerynaCh/fastSDA/README.md

 # Fast Subclass Discriminant Analysis

-This repository provides the codes for the paper "Speed-up and Multi-view extensions to Subclass Discriminant Analysis", preprint available here.
+This repository provides the codes for the paper "Speed-up and Multi-view extensions to Subclass Discriminant Analysis", preprint available [here].

 For single-view fastSDA the following
 * *calculate_targets_singleview.m* - calculates target vector matrix T given class and subclass labels